sontungexpt/stinvim/README.md

 ## Configuration

 This configuration is highly customizable and easy to configure.
-You can customize the configuration by modifying the init.lua file.

 ## Contributions